CAO

 Bringing people together

-Both Face to face and online learning are a great way for people to come together and create a shared experience.
-The online learning environment helps to expand the reach, allowing learners to participate in a community that they may not be able to access in a physical, face to face setting.
+Both learning modes are great ways for people to come together and create a shared experience.
+The online learning environment helps to expand the reach, allowing learners to participate in a community that they may not be able to access in a physical, face-to-face setting.

-In both online and face to face settings, the instructor’s role is to teach.
+In both settings, the instructor’s role is to teach.
 Teaching online becomes less about teaching information and more about facilitating student efforts to think critically, make sense of new knowledge and apply what they are learning.
-Learning activities are created and purposely organised with an online learner, and an online journey, in mind.
-This allows you, the learner, to be at the focus of the experience.
+Learning activities are created and purposely organised with an online learner and an online journey in mind.
+This allows you, the learner, to be at the centre of the experience.